 - An epilepsy syndrome is defined by a group of features usually occuring together.

-- This description also provides information on what medicine and other treatments may be helpful
+- Collectively this description provides information on what medicine and other treatments may be helpful.

 Epilepsy syndromes are defined by a cluster of features.
 These features may include:

 - The type or types of seizures

 - The age at which the seizures begin